mrak/stubby4node/README.md

 ## The Stub Portal

-Requests sent to any url at `localhost` or `localhost:80` will respond with the configured headers, status code, and content of any matching resources in the admin portal.
-Otherwise, it will return a `404 : Not Found`
+Requests sent to any url at `localhost` or `localhost:80` will search through the available endpoints and, if a match is found, respond with that endpoint's `response` data

 ## Running tests